rl-language/rlc/docs/tutorial.md

 ## Training and Running

-Now that you've ensured your system works, download the `Sudoku` example from [here](../tool/rlc/test/examples/black_jack.rl) and save it in a file in the directory we created at the start of this example.
+Now that you've ensured your system works, download the `black jack` example from [here](../tool/rlc/test/examples/black_jack.rl) and save it in a file in the directory we created at the start of this example.

 Read the example and make sure you understand it.
 If you are interested in learning more about the mechanisms described there, you can also read the files described [here](../tool/rlc/test/tutorial/2.rl) and [here](../tool/rlc/test/tutorial/3.rl).